 \section{Proof of Theorem \ref{main-thm}}

-Our approach is inspired by the spectral methods for weakly singular integral operators, pioneered in \cite{Ukai} and \cite{P74, P03}, and their recent applications to processes with fractional covariance structure \cite{ChK}, \cite{AChKM22}.
+Our approach is inspired by the spectral methods for weakly singular integral operators, pioneered in \cite{Ukai} and \cite{P74,P03}, and their recent applications to processes with fractional covariance structure (\cite{ChK}, \cite{AChKM22}).
 It applies to problems in which the quantity of interest can be expressed as a functional of the solution to a linear equation.
-The main idea is to reduce this equation to an equivalent Hilbert boundary value problem from complex analysis, asymptotically more tractable as $n\to\infty$.
-The implementation consists of three main stages.
+The main idea is to reduce this equation to an equivalent Hilbert boundary value problem in complex analysis, which becomes asymptotically more tractable as $n\to \infty $.
+The implementation consists of three main steps.